inanutshell86/js-projects/README.md

 9. The Form Validation (switch to the userform branch)
 10. The Profile Scroller (switch to the profile-scroller branch)
 11. The State Pattern Project (switch to the state-pattern branch)
+12. The Tracalorie (switch to the tracalorie branch)